WandaVision release schedule – When does the Marvel series come to Disney Plus?

 The much-anticipated series will air weekly across two months.

-WandaVision sees Elizabeth Olsen’s Wanda Maximoff (also known as the Scarlet Witch) and Paul Bettany’s formerly deceased android Vision transported to a strange new life, inspired by classic sitcoms from decades gone by.

-Over the course of the series, expect more MCU elements to start creeping in as outside forces attempt to free Wanda from the delusion, but mystery surrounds exactly how she found herself there in the first place.
+WandaVision is here!
+After a long wait for any Marvel content (at least partially thanks to the pandemic) the Marvel Cinematic Universe kicks off Phase Four with its first TV entry, starring Elizabeth Olsen and Paul Bettany as their Avengers characters in an unusual sitcom story.

-The show is the first original Marvel TV series on Disney Plus but certainly not the last, with several planned for this year alone that will all play into upcoming movies in the juggernaut franchise.
+The show is the first original Marvel TV series on Disney Plus but certainly not the last, with several planned for this year alone that will all play into upcoming movies in the juggernaut franchise – and now the first two episodes have been released, teasing a strange TV sitcom world that appears to have trapped the lead characters.

 In order to watch Marvel’s WandaVision, you’ll need a Disney+ subscription.
 Sign up for £5.99 per month or £59.99 for a full year.
 And if you want to know how to watch the Marvel movies in order, we’ve got you covered.